Tag Archives: holiday

 Cranberry Orange Trifle with Candied Walnuts

 While there are several components to this trifle, each one may be prepared in advance, and each one is stand alone good, so feel free to use them on their own.
 Serve in a trifle bowl or individual goblets.
-Makes 8-10 servings.
+Makes 8 to 10 servings.

 For the buttermilk pound cake: